dotlang/language/README.md

 - Bitwise: `~ & | ^ << >>`
 - Math: `+ - * % ++ -- **`
 The bitwise and math operators can be combined with `=` to do the calculation and assignment in one statement.
-- `=` operator, makes a variable refer to the same object as another variable.
+- `=` operator: copies only for number data type, makes a variable refer to the same object as another variable for any other type.
 If you need a copy, you have to clone the variable.
 - `x == y` will call `equals` functions is existing, by default compares field-by-field values.
 But you can o
 - You can not override operators.
 - `x :: y` returns true if `x` can be cast to type of `y`. `y` can be either a variable or name of a type.